 Click Here for tab for Hurt

-It goes without saying that the low, thick tonality of his Cash’s voice is not easy for everyone to recreate.
+It goes without saying that the low, thick tonality of Cash’s voice is not easy for everyone to recreate.
 If this is the case for you, just use a capo to raise the key of the song.
 The guitar parts are all very simple using mainly 3 chords for the primary motif, plus suspended and 7th chords which add a lot of emotion to the composition.

 Let Her Go – Passenger